Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Transformation to the caloric-temporal gauge and estimates at : Proof of Theorem

-In order for $A_{\bfa}$ to be in the caloric-temporal gauge, we need a gauge transform $V$ which is A) independent of $s$ (to keep $A_{s} =0$) and B) makes $\Alow_{0} = 0$.
+In order for $A_{\bfa}$ to be in the caloric-temporal gauge, we need a gauge transform $V$ which is (i) independent of $s$ (to keep $A_{s} =0$) and (ii) makes $\Alow_{0} = 0$.
 These two requirements are in fact equivalent (once one assumes enough regularity of $V$) to $V$ solving the ODE